Bitcoin credit card

 The card then contains a euro balance.
 No further crypto transaction takes place during payment.

-This model is sometimes used by providers such as Crypto.com or Wirex when users convert to fiat in advance.
+This model is sometimes used by providers such as Crypto.com, Bringin or 2Fiat when users convert to fiat in advance.

 Advantage: